Posted By: ChuckH

 Why walking?
-This article reviews the many reasons walking is better than higher impact exercise such as running.
-For me I chose walking because I have a physical limitation that keeps me from running long distances.
+This article reviews the many reasons walking is better than higher-impact exercise such as running.
+For me, I chose walking because I have a physical limitation that keeps me from running long distances.
 After having major ankle reconstruction surgery, I have been limited in my ability to run.
-There are lots of reasons to reduce running and walk.
+There are lots of reasons to reduce running and walking.

 Volksmarch at the Crazy Horse Memorial

 Intensity and Impact Level:

 Walking is a low-intensity and low-impact exercise.
 Low impact means that you are less likely to injure yourself.
 It is ideal because you can usually talk when you exercise.
 When you can talk, you have enough oxygen to efficiently burn fat.
 As you become fitter, your pace will increase, or your can add stairs or hills to your routine.
 You can do it outside, in a mall, or on a treadmill.

 Walking is great for beginners.
 Walking is an ideal type of exercise when you’re just getting started.
 You can go as fast or as slow as you need.
 It’s easy to bump up your pace and go longer distances as you get better.

 - It will help maintain a healthy weight.

 - It will help prevent heart disease and vascular disease by improving circulation.

 - Because it can help reduce your waistline, it will lower your risk for diabetes.

 - It will strengthen your bones and muscles and thus reduce age-related fractures.